besnik/tutorials/README.md

 ## List of tutorials

- - [Deploy Mongo DB as docker container with examples](https://github.com/besnik/mongo-as-docker-container) - Tutorial and sample scripts how to run Mongo DB as docker container using shell script and docker-compose.
+ - [Mongo DB as docker container](/mongo-as-docker-container) - Tutorial and sample scripts how to run Mongo DB as docker container.
  - [Docker-Mediawiki](/docker-mediawiki) - Run Mediawiki as docker image with data stored in mysql or sqlite db and host
  - [Docker-Mysql](/docker-mysql) - Run Mysql as docker image with data stored on the host
  - [Gunicorn](/gunicorn) - Run Django/Python apps with gunicorn WSGI http server